 How to make Boondi

-When the laddos have formed the shap, press again to ensure they hold their shape.
+When the laddos have formed the shape, press again to ensure they hold their shape.

 For extra shine to your ladoos, apply ghee on your palms and reshape your ladoos the final time.